habibqureshi/nestjs-base-setup/README.md

-# Base setup for fastapi
+# Base setup for NestJs

 This is a base project for nestjs it includes following features